 Lee High School renaming committee selects final 3 potential new names; Awaiting superintendent's pick

-BATON ROUGE- The EBR Schools Renaming Committee has narrowed down thousands of name suggestions to just three possible names to replace Lee High School on Monday evening.
+BATON ROUGE - The school renaming committee tasked with helping to change Lee High's name has narrowed down thousands of name suggestions to just three.

-The following names were selected:
+The following suggested names were selected on Monday night:

 - Liberty Magnet High School